-24see Appendix A.5.
+29see Appendix A.5.

-$^{^{25}}$ See the references provided above in the introduction.
+30See the references provided above in the introduction.

-Our contribution, focused on labor supply and unemployment insurance expenditure, does not analyze the impact of part-time unemployment insurance on welfare.
-Such an analysis, which is beyond the scope of this paper, is an important area for future research insofar as part-time unemployment insurance, which is already an important component of unemployment insurance in many countries, is expected to play a growing role in the face of the development of unstable jobs.
+analysis, which is beyond the scope of this paper, is an important area for future research insofar as part-time unemployment insurance, which is already an important component of unemployment insurance in many countries, is expected to play a growing role in the face of the development of unstable jobs.